 This year, I was delighted to return to Komodo onboard Adelaar’s “Manta Special” Komodo cruise as a guest speaker.
-From Nusa Penida to Sangalaki to Raja Ampat, the nutrient-rich waters of the Indonesian archipelago are home to some of the world’s most famous populations of manta rays.
-Komodo National Park is one of Indonesia’s manta ray “hotspots” and with over 1000 individual manta rays identified within the park, is the largest known population within Indonesia.
-As a marine biologist and scuba diver, I’ve been fortunate to have visited many of the populations across Indonesia – but it’s the mantas of Komodo that hold a special place in my heart.
+From Nusa Penida to Raja Ampat, the nutrient-rich waters of the Indonesian archipelago are home to some of the world’s most famous populations of manta rays.
+Komodo National Park is one of Indonesia’s manta ray “hotspots”.
+With over 1000 individual manta rays identified within the park, it is the largest known population within Indonesia.
+As a marine biologist and scuba diver, I’ve been fortunate to have visited many of the populations across Indonesia… But it’s the mantas of Komodo that hold a special place in my heart.
 It’s here that I saw my first manta ray, generating a love so deep that it would inspire me to pursue a career working with these animals.

 A Brief History

-Indonesia is a well-known fishing nation – it currently holds the title of largest exporter of sharks in the world, and in recent history, was also an avid fisher of manta rays.
-Targeted for their gills, which are dried and used in Chinese medicine (despite there being no scientific backing to their medicinal use!), Indonesia’s manta ray populations faced a sharp decline as demand rose from the traditional medicine market.
-Yet the story took a lighter turn, when a little under six years ago, the Indonesian government created the world largest “Manta Ray Sanctuary” and banned fishing of the species within the country’s exclusive economic zone (EEZ).
-The two manta ray species, the reef manta (Mobula alfredi) and the oceanic/giant manta (Mobula birostris), are found in the waters across the Indonesian archipelago and were both afforded protection by this legislation.
+Indonesia is a well-known fishing nation.
+It currently holds the title of largest exporter of sharks in the world.
+In recent history, was also an avid fisher of manta rays.
+Targeted for their gills, which are used in Chinese medicine (despite there being no scientific backing to their medicinal use!), Indonesia’s manta ray populations faced a sharp decline.
+Yet the story took a lighter turn, when a little under six years ago, the Indonesian government created the world largest “Manta Ray Sanctuary”.
+They banned fishing of the species within the country’s exclusive economic zone (EEZ).
+The two manta ray species, the reef manta (Mobula alfredi) and the oceanic manta (Mobula birostris), are found in the waters across the Indonesian archipelago and were both afforded protection by this legislation.

 My Top Spots

-Though mantas of Komodo can be found across the park and often surprise you on an unsuspecting dive, there are a couple of dive sites where your chances may be higher.
+Divers usually find mantas of Komodo across the park.
+Sometimes, the giants surprise us on an unsuspecting dive.
+However. there are a couple of dive sites where your chances may be higher.
 Like sharks and other species of fish, manta rays frequently visit specific sites on a reef called cleaning stations, where they are rid of parasites, bacteria and other nasty things by cleaner wrasses.
 Two of these sites are Manta Alley and Karang Makassar – both of which we visited during our cruise aboard Adelaar.
 In different seasons, your chances of sighting manta rays at one site may be higher than the other.
-On this particular trip, we were delighted to be welcomed by several breaching manta rays at Manta Alley, followed by an epic dive with several mantas – black morphs, chevrons, pregnant females and two juveniles!
+On this particular trip, we were delighted to be welcomed by several breaching manta rays at Manta Alley.
+A few hours later, followed by an epic dive with several mantas – black morphs, chevrons, pregnant females and two juveniles!